When it comes to setting an altar there are so many questions that pop into our minds. Are there some altar setups that we should be replicating?

 Do it if you want to have a small sacred space in which to cultivate the relationship with yourself and the Divine, whatever name you want to give it.

-Do it if you want to have an energetically pure place in which to recharge and purify the objects most dear to you.
+Do it if you want an energetically pure place to recharge and purify the objects most dear to you.

 Do it if you want to have a symbol of sacredness through which to express Gratitude to everything around us.